LivelyKernel/lively4-explorable-dom/README.md

 ## Abstract
 The lively DOM inspector tool bridges the gap between the rendered layout of a website und the underlying code.
 The user can explore different aspects of the websites' Document Object Model in single views.
 Thereby the views differ in their abstraction layers.
 The `basic view` for example outlines the border of every element, enabling the user to understand their dimensions.
 In addition to that, the `code view` shows implementation details like classes and styling information.
 By going stepwise throug the views the user can explore the relation between the code and the resulting UI presentation.
-Thus it is easier to understand and modify the website.
+Thus it is easier to understand this relation and as a result easier to modify the website.

 ### Example
-The following screenshot shows the enabled `ZoomView` for the `example.html`.
+The following screenshot shows the enabled `ZoomView` for the `demo.html`.

 ![Screenshot of the lively-dom-inspector tool](https://lively-kernel.org/lively4/lively4-explorable-dom/documentation/lively_dom_inspector.png =800x341)